-Our first pairing features creamy, spreadable goat cheese, Chevre, found at Linden Dale Farm’s stand at Lancaster Central Market paired with the award-winning Sauvignon Blanc from Waltz Vineyard.
-The chevre is fresh and locally made, and can be spread on crackers or raw veggies.
-Waltz’s Sauvignon Blanc is a dry white wine with notes of green apple, citrus and honeysuckle.
-The crispness of this wine pairs well with the rich, creaminess of the chevre.
+The chèvre is fresh and locally made and can be spread on crackers or raw veggies.
+Waltz’s Sauvignon Blanc is a dry white wine with notes of green apple, citrus, and honeysuckle.
+The crispness of this wine pairs well with the rich, creaminess of the chèvre.

-Next up, we’ve paired a creamy, mild fresh mozzarella with a crisp Pinot Gris.
+We’ve paired a creamy, mild fresh mozzarella with a crisp Pinot Gris.
 The mozzarella, a classic Italian cheese, was found at Delgiorno’s Italian Specialties at Lancaster Central Market.
-The freshness pairs well with Weathered Vineyard’s Pinot Gris, a fruity white wine with citrus, pear, white nectarine and apple notes.
+The freshness pairs well with Weathered Vineyard’s Pinot Gris, a fruity white wine with citrus, pear, white nectarine, and apple notes.
 The fresh cheese paired with the fruity wine is a match made in heaven.

-Our third pairing features a locally made Monterey Jack cheese from September Farm Cheese and a merlot with moxie from Nissley Vineyards.
-This fresh, mild cheese is made in Honey Brook with dairy from the neighboring farm.
+Featuring a locally made Monterey Jack cheese from September Farm Cheese and merlot with moxie from Nissley Vineyards.
+Enjoy this fresh, mild cheese is made in Honey Brook with dairy from the neighboring farm.
 If you’re a fan of dry, medium-bodied Merlots, Nissley’s is for you.
 With hints of black pepper, the wine goes well with the tasty, mild cheese.

-For this pairing, we picked up a classic smoked Gouda from S Clyde Weaver,which offers a nutty, smoky flavor.
+A classic smoked Gouda from S Clyde Weaver, offers a nutty, smoky flavor.
 This semi-hard cheese is perfect for snacking while sipping on the Vineyard at Hershey’s red-blend, Firefly.
 An artful blend of Cabernet Sauvignon and Merlot, this wine is full-bodied with notes of plum, currant, and spice.
 The warm finish of the wine pairs well with the smokiness of the cheese.